 Many of Liverpool’s attractions are based around The Beatles and many visitors to Liverpool want to visit Paul McCartney and John Lennon’s childhood homes south of the city centre.

 Paul McCartney lived at 20 Forthlin Road and it is here that he first met John Lennon.
 Many early Beatles songs were written here.John Lennon’s childhood home at 251 Menlove Avenue is known as Mendips.
 John Lennon grew up here with his Aunt Mimi and Uncle George and some early Beatles songs were written here.
 Although it is possible to view the exterior of each of these houses independently, you can only see inside the houses by taking a tour run by the National Trust.
-Most tours depart from the Jurys Inn hotel (31 Keel Wharf, Liverpool L3 4FN) although some afternoon tours depart from Speke Hall.
-The departure location makes the morning tours more convenient for most visitors to Liverpool although the afternoon departure from Speke Hall may be handy if you have a car as there is free parking at Speke Hall.
+Morning tours depart from Speke Hall and afternoon tours depart from bus stand two at Liverpool South Parkway railway station.
+The departure locations make the morning tours more convenient for most visitors travelling by car as there is free parking at Speke Hall and the afternoon tours are more convenient if you’re travelling by public transport.

 Tours last around 2½ hours, although you should allow three hours as the National Trust recommend that you are ready and waiting for the tour at least 15 minutes before it is scheduled to start.
 Tours run several times per day between March and November and must be booked online through the National Trust website.